 By default, Looker analysts have administrator access to your Looker instance to help your developers and admins troubleshoot issues.
-If desired, you can now enable and disable Looker analysts’ access to your Looker instance.
+If desired, you can now enable and disable Looker analysts’ access to your Looker instance on the Support Access page in the General section of the Admin menu.
+If the Enhanced Navigation Labs feature is enabled on your instance, you can access the Admin panel by selecting the Admin option in the new enhanced left navigation panel.

 By default, access is enabled indefinitely, indicated by an infinity symbol in the Looker Help menu:

-You can also see whether support access is enabled next to the Support Access menu item in the Looker Admin section:
+You can also see whether support access is enabled next to the Support Access menu item in the Looker Admin section and in the Admin menu:

 You can enable, limit, extend, and disable support access from the Support Access panel in the Looker Admin section: